MehdiMahmoodi/Github_StepByStep/README.md

 ### Staging: Wrap your file and prepare it for committing

+1-  Add the README.md file to your git by typing **git add README.md** on your CMD

 ### Committing: Pack and label your files and make it ready for shipping to GitHub

 ### Pushing: Ship files to GitHub